kk-spartans/scholars-cup/08 - Reliving It Up/01 - What counts as death, and who decides when to keep someone alive/01 - What counts as death, and who decides when to keep someone alive.md

 Resuscitation is dragging someone away from the edge of a cliff.
 Their heart stopped, they’re not breathing, but their brain hasn’t ascended yet.
 CPR, defibs, adrenaline — basically yelling at the body until it decides to reboot.
 Works because death is a process, not a switch.

 Resurrection is dragging someone up a cliff after they’ve fell down, hit the bottom, and decomposed a bit.
+This is religion — not medicine.